 Caden Budd just won the first ever US Fat Bike Open in the Elite category in January.
 In this this story, he shares his race day recap and how he got the top spot on the podium.
 At just 15 years old, Caden shares what the race meant to him and what challenges he's looking forward to next.

-The Inaugural US Fat Bike Open took place at the Green Bay Country Club on January 22, 2022.
+The Inaugural US Fat Bike Open is a Wiscosin fatbike race that took place at the Green Bay Country Club on January 22, 2022.
 It was the second of four races in the Broken Spoke Snow Crown Series.
 Over 220 fat bike riders braved the frozen tundra for the race.

 Story by Caden Budd